mfouesneau/pyphot/README.rst

 What's new?
 -----------
+* [July 2, 2025] Added Vega flavors to the Vega class, allowing users to select different Vega reference spectra for photometric calculations. (v1.7.0)
 * [January 21, 2025] Moved installation to use `pyproject.toml`; Updated documentation; Updates for deprecated calls. (v1.6.0)
 * [January 21, 2025] Support for Python 3.13 (v1.5.0);
 * [June 26, 2024] Dropping support for Python <= 3.8 (due to HDF5 modules).
 Minor updates for Scipy 1.14.0 and Numpy 2.0